monodot/knowledge-base/_articles/mitmproxy.md

 One use case for mitmproxy is to inspect traffic from a Kubernetes app.
 This is quite useful when black-box troubleshooting a third-party component or app!

-1. Install and run mitmproxy locally, and let it generate its SSL certificates.
+1. Install and run mitmproxy locally first, and let it generate some new SSL certificates.

-2. Add the certificates it generates into a Secret:
+2. Add the locally-generated certificates into a Secret:

     ```yaml
     apiVersion: v1